Experienced Birth Injury Lawyers

 Why Choose Janet, Janet & Suggs to Help with Your Birth Injury Case?

 We have the knowledge and resources needed to investigate and litigate your case, helping you get the answers and compensation you deserve.
 We do not charge any upfront costs.
-You do not pay us anything until we obtain compensation for you via a settlement or favorable jury verdict.
+You do not pay us anything until you obtain compensation via a settlement or favorable jury verdict.

 Contact us today for a free, no-obligation consultation to learn more about your rights and legal options.